WebberZone/autoclose/readme.txt

 Contributors: Ajay
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
-Requires at least: 3.5
+Requires at least: 4.5
-Tested up to: 4.2
+Tested up to: 5.1
 License: GPL v2 or later

 Close comments, pingbacks and trackbacks on your posts automatically at intervals set by you

 == Description ==

 Spammers target old posts in a hope that you won't notice the comments on them.
 Why not stop them in their tracks by just shutting off comments and pingbacks?
-Auto-Close let's you automatically close comments, pingbacks and trackbacks on your posts, pages and custom post types.
+[Auto-Close Comments, Pingbacks and Trackbacks](http://ajaydsouza.com/wordpress/plugins/autoclose/) let's you automatically close comments, pingbacks and trackbacks on your posts, pages and custom post types.

 You can also choose to keep comments / pingbacks / trackbacks open on certain posts, page or custom post types.
 Just enter a comma-separated list of post IDs in the Settings page.